sahouston/Cozmo-Autonomous-Driving/README.md

 ## Collecting Training Data

 To train the network we require many images from the camera and the corresponding correct steering commands.
 The script [record.py](record.py) uses a joystick connected to the PC to control Cozmo.
 While you are driving the camera images and your steering inputs are recorded (saved in the data_train/ directory).
 Joystick button 1 is used to toggle recording on and off (Cozmo's LEDs turns red while recording).
+When the youtube video was recorded the model had been trained with 17,818 images.

 ## Training